Vinidias21/flyswatter_gm/README.md

 A simple game of killing flies developed using HTML5, CSS3 & JavaScript.

-To try this game, you can download this repository and just open the "index.html" file in your favorite browser!
+To try this game, you can download this repository and just open the "index.html" file in your favorite browser, or acess this link:

+<a href="https://vinidias21.github.io/flyswatter_gm/mata-moscas_app/index.html">Painel de jogo - Github Pages</a>

 The game works this way, first off you have to choose wich difficulty you want to play: